Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: and

-One can verify that the generators $J_+^{AB}$ and $J_-^{AB}$ separately satisfy the Lorentz algebra \eq{lorentz-algebra}.
+One can check that the generators $J_+^{AB}$ and $J_-^{AB}$ separately obey the Lorentz algebra \eq{lorentz-algebra}.

-One can exchange the positive-chirality, \eq{spin+rep}, and negative-chirality, \eq{spin-rep}, representations of $SO(6)$ by a parity transformation, a reflection $x^M \to - x^M$ of any one element of the fundamental six-dimensional representation of $SO(6)$ \ct{string-1}; in our case, $x^6 \to - x^6$.
+One can exchange the positive chiral representation and the negative chiral representation by a parity transformation, which is a reflection $x^M \to - x^M$ of any one element of the fundamental six-dimensional representation of $Spin(6)$ \ct{string-book}; in our case, $x^6 \to - x^6$.
 But they cannot be connected by any $SO(6)$ rotations.

 The anti-Hermitian $4 \times 4$ matrices $T^a = \frac{i}{2} \lambda_a, \; a = 1, \cdots, 15$ with vanishing traces constitute the basis of $SU(4)$ Lie algebra.
 The Hermitian $4 \times 4$ matrices $\lambda_a$ are given by